5 ways to find part-time work in the capital

 #1 Browse the Web

 Our first step can finally put your internet scouring skills to good use.
 This time, however, you can close down YouTube, eBay, Facebook and any other distractions, and load up a few of these.
-Student job sites like The Student Room and Student Beans are dedicated specifically to all things student.
+You can start looking for your student job opportunities on Monster.
+Also, student job sites like The Student Room and Student Beans are dedicated specifically to all things student.
 Their Jobs pages are great places to start to find suitable job vacancies.
 Student Job and E4S are even better, as they are designed solely on finding you student jobs in London.
 You can also check out our Student Job Websites article for a more in depth list of the best places to browse as a student.

 #2 Take Advantage of Available Resources